 You can go to bed at 8 pm and just go straight to sleep.

 You don’t get a cuddle.

-You have to either cook for yourself, or eat badly.
-The first is tiring short term.
-The second makes you tired long term (low in iron, certain vitamins etc, viscious circle).
+You have to either cook for yourself or eat badly.
+The first is a tiring short term.
+The second makes you tired long term (low in iron, certain vitamins etc, vicious circle).

 You can get addicted to Netflix.
 It’s serious.